 Once a service is running with Linkerd, you can use Linkerd's UI to inspect and manipulate it.

 You can get started in minutes!

-Finally, Linkerd’s data plane is comprised of ultralight, transparent proxies that are deployed in front of a service.
+Linkerd works by installing a set of ultralight, transparent proxies next to each service instance.
 These proxies automatically handle all traffic to and from the service.
-Because they're transparent, these proxies act as highly instrumented out-of-process network stacks, sending telemetry to, and receiving control signals from, a control plane.
+Because they're transparent, these proxies act as highly instrumented out-of-process network stacks, sending telemetry to, and receiving control signals from, the control plane.
 This design allows Linkerd to measure and manipulate traffic to and from your service without introducing excessive latency.